Five takeaways from a heated final Ohio Senate debate

 “What do you think they want for that?”
 Ryan asked.

-Vance hit back, accusing Ryan of voting with Pelosi “100 percent of the time” and sucking up to Senate Majority Leader Chuck Schumer (D-N.Y.)
+Vance hit back, accusing Ryan of voting with Pelosi “100 percent of the time” and sucking up to Senate Majority Leader Charles Schumer (D-N.Y.)

 Ryan hits Vance on Jan.
 6